Skip to main content

 Gabriela Valencia

-After completing her undergraduate degree in Architecture at the University of Panama, she became a Fulbright scholar and was able to conduct a Master’s in Architecture at the Ball State University.
+After completing her undergraduate degree in Architecture at the University of Panama, Gabriela became a Fulbright scholar and was able to conduct a master’s in Architecture at the Ball State University.
 She also holds an MSc in Inequalities and Social Science from the London School of Economics and Political Science.

 In today's variant economies, my inspiration derives from all the variant capabilities and economic systems alternating to provide access to more people.
 I am also equally inspired by the self-determination, confidence, strength, resilience, and empowerment that inclusive and diverse processes deliver to those people and communities that are brought into the conversation and equally acknowledged.
 As a changemaker, I aspire to continue to have a seat at the table and be part of the processes that bring change and equitable access to more communities in Panama and Latin America.